 Although being arrested for Driving While Intoxicated (DWI) in Texas can be overwhelmingly stressful, it is crucial to hire a knowledgeable and aggressive DWI attorney as quickly as possible.
 Not only are you facing the possibility of heavy fines and jail time, but you may also have only 15 days to save your license and protect your driving privileges.
 If you or a loved one has been charged with DWI in Houston or its surrounding area, you should call the criminal defense law firm Ceja Law Firm PLLC promptly for a free consultation.
 At our office, you will receive the legal service you need with the personal attention and respect you deserve.

-Preventing License Suspension in Texas
+Preventing License Suspension in Houston, Texas Due to Driving While Intoxicated

 If you were arrested for DWI and refused to provide a breath or blood sample (known as a “refusal”), or provided a sample higher than the legal limit of .08 (known as a “failure”) the Department of Public Safety will attempt to suspend your driving privileges for either 180 days for a refusal, or 90 days for a failure.
 The suspension periods can be significantly longer if you have had a DWI in the past.